IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     - **Modresorts:1.0** is the name of the **docker image** to use to spin up the new container

+            docker run -d -p 9081:9080 --name modresorts modresorts:1.0

 3. Verify the docker container is running

         docker ps | grep modresorts

-    The “**docker ps**” command lists containers that are “running”.
+    The “**docker ps**” command lists docker containers that are “running”.

-    Running “**docker ps -a**” lists all containers, including  containers that are stopped.
+    Running “**docker ps -a**” lists all docker containers, including  containers that are stopped.

     ![](./images/media/image79.png)